angelaanjorin/Hair-Hotty/README.md

 ### FAQ Page
-The FAQ page consists of the most frequently asked questions.
+The FAQ page consists of the most frequently asked questions.If the user clicks a question, a dropdown appears with the answer.

 ![faq-page](https://res.cloudinary.com/dzesjeplp/image/upload/v1733266189/FAQ_yuv25z.png)